Dr. Kathryn Roeder

-Dr. Roeder graduated with honors from the University of Michigan, where she received a Bachelor of Science in psychology.
-Following graduation, she worked as a research assistant at the University of Michigan Depression Center and the Ann Arbor VA Medical Center, where she worked on projects to reduce suicide risk among veterans and develop adjunctive treatments for individuals with chronic depression.
-She completed her graduate studies at Vanderbilt University in Nashville, TN, where she earned a Doctorate of Psychology, with a specialization in children and adolescents and a minor concentration in quantitative methods.
-Throughout graduate school, Dr. Roeder received clinical training at: the Diagnostic Center at Currey Ingram Academy; the Center of Excellence for Children in State Custody; the Child and Adolescent Psychiatric Outpatient Clinic at Vanderbilt University; Psyche PLLC, the first outpatient practice in Tennessee with Linehan-certified DBT clinicians; and the Renfrew Center of Tennessee.
+Dr. Roeder graduated with honors from the University of Michigan with a Bachelor of Science in psychology.
+Following graduation, she worked as a research assistant at the University of Michigan Depression Center and the Ann Arbor VA Medical Center, where she contributed to research projects to reduce suicide risk among veterans and develop adjunctive treatments for individuals with chronic depression.
+She completed her graduate studies at Vanderbilt University, earning a Doctorate of Psychology with a specialization in child and adolescent psychology.
+Throughout graduate school, Dr. Roeder’s research and clinical training focused on peer victimization and the development of depression and suicide risk in children and adolescents.

 Dr. Roeder completed her predoctoral internship at the McGaw Medical Center of Northwestern University in Chicago, IL and her postdoctoral fellowship at BCSC, where she received intensive clinical training and supervision in DBT, CBT, RO DBT, and exposure-based therapies.